Ohhhmanitsdan/movie-tracker/README.md

 A single-repo Next.js application that lets two friends share a movie backlog, rate what they watch, get TMDb-powered artwork/trailers, pull recommendations based on their ratings, and spin a random pick when nobody can decide.

 ## Features
-- Email/password login for two default users (changeable via SQLite) with secure session cookies.
+- Email/password login for two default users (editable via the JSON data file) with secure session cookies.
 - Add movies by title – details, posters, trailers, and descriptions are fetched from TMDb automatically.
 - Shared prioritized queue with up/down ordering, completion tracking, and per-user + average ratings.
 - Smart recommendation shelf sourced from the highest-rated titles on your list.